 Around 10% of women have PCOS, a condition where cysts develop on your ovaries and inhibit your ability to produce and release mature eggs.
 In most cases, hormonal imbalance causes PCOS, and as a result, your eggs either don’t develop as they should, or the egg may not be released correctly.

+An important function of the hypothalamus is to control the pituitary gland.
 Your pituitary gland produces follicle-stimulating hormone and luteinizing hormone, the two chemical messengers that stimulate ovulation.
 If you’re under extreme physical or emotional stress, have abnormally high or low body weight, or have recently gained or lost a significant amount of weight, it can impact your pituitary function and disrupt ovulation.

 Premature ovarian failure is often caused by an autoimmune response or early depletion of your egg cells, for example following cancer treatment or a genetic disorder.
 As a result, your ovaries stop producing and releasing mature eggs and you enter early menopause.